Co-UDlabs/sewer_defects/README.md

 ### 1. Defect Detection

-The project utilizes the YOLO v8 model provided by Ultralytics for detecting defects in sewer pipes.
-This model follows the following steps:
+The project utilizes the YOLO v8 model provided by Ultralytics for detecting defects in sewer pipes (for YOLO see [here](https://github.com/ultralytics/ultralytics)).
+The model follows these steps:

 1.1. **Data collection & labelling**.
 Collect images of defects in sewer pipes and label them using [YoloLabel](https://github.com/developer0hye/Yolo_Label).
 [This video](https://drive.google.com/file/d/1CTeDLK8DkOE8SMFm0joFSnadAJ92aY35/view?usp=drive_link) shows how YoloLabel can be used to label defects in CCTV images.
 Create a folder on your computer named something like `data` or `sewer defects data` and store the labeled images and their corresponding label files in a subfolder named `labelled_images`.